krh5058/cfg_datatool/ReadMe.txt

 Known bugs:
 - Double-clicking doesn’t capture correctly depending on sequence of clicks.
 Can fix, but repeatedly clicking on a trial will work.
 - Confirm window is locked to upper right of ILAB windows.
 If ILAB window is maximized, confirm window ill be off-screen.
+- Slider isn't 100% lined up with plot, due to track buffer.